clstacy/clstacy.github.io/_pages/cv.md

 Projects
 ======
 * **Statistical Analysis of Yeast Stress Response** (2024)
-  * Developed an ordinal regression model to analyze yeast growth responses under stress, leading to article publication and facilitating subsequent analysis of a statistically grounded estimand.
+  * Developed an ordinal regression model to analyze yeast growth responses under stress, leading to article [publication](https://doi.org/10.1186/s12915-024-01945-7) and facilitating subsequent analysis of a statistically grounded estimand.
 * **Genomic Data Analysis Course Development** (2023)
+  * Created course exercises for a semester course on analysis of genomic data
+  * An online text repository of the exercises is available [here](clstacy.github.io/GenomicDataAnalysis)

 Publications